 You will be approved for a guaranteed issue burial policy regardless of your medical history.
-A guaranteed issue funeral policy is the best option for people who have serious health issues who can’t qualify for any type of life insurance.
+A guaranteed issue funeral policy is the best option for people with serious health issues who can’t qualify for life insurance.

 - If you die during the 2-year waiting period, the insurance carrier will either pay a percentage of the death benefit or refund all premiums paid with interest or

 - If you survive the waiting period, the company will pay 100% of the face amount to your beneficiary.

 - The full cash death benefit will be paid for accidental deaths during the waiting period.

 - No medical exam or health questions to answer

 - Guaranteed approval regardless of any medical condition

 - 2-3 years waiting period before the policy can be in force